raphaellevisse/RaphaelsModels/index.md

 ***

 Work in progress.
 I need to figure out how to run inference fast and without costing me a rent.

+Fully open source code on Github.
+AI code will also be given.
+(Very probably a fork of SOTA models on the upsampling benchmark with a few personal tweaks).